publiccodenet/about/activities/communication/pitching.md

 ### Local norms

-What is your interlocutor's experience of government?
+What is the experience of government of the person you're speaking with?

 * do they trust their governments?
 * what are their expectations of government efficiency and ethics?